theoboury/FuzzTree/README.md

 --samples, default 1000, the number of samples that are drawn during FuzzTree method.

 Others:
---procs, default 1, the number of processors on which we want to work, only serve for preprocessing here.
+--procs, default 1, the number of processors on which we want to work, only serves for preprocessing here.
 --near, default False, if we consider the near edges or not.
 --usevarna, default False, if we want to use Varna or not for a single query.

 ## Limitations

-* In FuzzTree method, the set_target was put at a mean value of threshold over two, which favors to find quickly graphs with a bit of ``fuzziness", if for others usages focus is put on the usage for no fuzziness or high fuzziness it can be relevant to change this value, which should be done manually in this release by editing the FuzzTree.py file.
+* In the FuzzTree method, the set_target was put at a mean value of threshold over two, which favors to find quickly graphs with a bit of ``fuzziness".
+For others uses, if you want to focus on motifs with no fuzziness or high fuzziness, it can be relevant to change this value.
+It should be done manually in this release by editing the FuzzTree.py file.

 ## Contributors